 Return to the post Important Information about Australia Student Visa (Subclass 500).

-Documentary evidence of financial capacity
+Documentary evidence of financial capacity for an Australia Student Visa

 - Twelve Months’ Fund Option